-Members of the Lords who are not paid a salary may claim a flat rate attendance allowance of £150 or £300, or may choose to make no claim for each sitting day they attend the House.
+Members of the Lords who are not paid a salary may claim a flat rate attendance allowance of £153 or £305 (new rate from the 1st April 2018), or £150 or £300 (old rate up to 31st March 2018), or may choose to make no claim for each sitting day they attend the House.

 This daily allowance replaces the separate Overnight Subsistence, Day Subsistence and Office Costs in the previous system.
 Members choose at which rate they wish to claim and entitlement is determined by attendance, not based on residence criteria.